-Whether we decide to use a free afternoon, a day or a week there’s something that everyone can do to indulge their writing passion, giving it the space and time it deserves.
+Whether we use a free afternoon, a day or a week there’s something that everyone can do to indulge their writing passion, giving it the space and time it deserves!

 Creating a sacred space

-If there’s one thing that distinguishes a retreat from our messy, coffee-stained desk at home it’s that the space is designed to be conducive to creative thought.
+If there’s one thing that distinguishes a retreat from our home it’s that the space prioritises creativity.

-This might mean opening the blinds and having a declutter if like me you need a bright, tidy environment to work properly; or making even more of a mess and letting the sounds of a busy street enter your workspace if that stimulates your creativity more!
+This could be as simple as opening the blinds and having a declutter if you need a bright, tidy environment to work properly.
+Or maybe it’s a question of making more mess and letting the sounds of a busy street enter your workspace!

-Tip: unless cooking falls into the ‘other creative pursuits’ category I outline below, try to have your meals already prepared so that you can concentrate solely on writing.
-Maybe you could make your retreat even more special by including treats such as fresh fruit, wine or buttery croissants!
+Tip: unless cooking is something you enjoy, you might prefer to prepare your meals in advance so you can concentrate solely on writing.
+You could make it even more special by including treats such as fresh fruit, wine or buttery croissants!

-Most writers have an idea about what they’re hoping to achieve from a retreat and it’s something important to keep in mind in order to get the most from our efforts.
-Instead of trying to work on too many things or worse, not knowing what to write at all, it can be a good idea to make a note of why we’re doing this and what we want the outcome to be.
+Most writers have an idea about what they’re hoping to achieve from a retreat and it’s something to keep in mind.
+Instead of trying to tackle too many projects or worse, not knowing what to write at all, making a note of what we want to achieve can be beneficial for our goals.

-- I’d like to finish the first chapter of my new novel.
+- I’d like to finish the first chapter of my novel.

 Finding a workshop